 I will aggressively fight to help you obtain full compensation under the law for your pain and suffering, and the costs of your medical care, including surgeries, physical therapy and follow-up care.
 You will also need compensation for lost income, especially if your knee injury prevents you from returning to work in the future.

-If you or a loved one has suffered a severe knee injury, please contact The Maurer Law Firm by calling 845-896-5295.
+If you or a loved one has suffered a severe knee injury, please contact The Maurer Law Firm by contacting us at 845-896-5295.
 During your free case evaluation, our experienced Fishkill injury attorney can determine if you have a personal injury case.